 No individual may be impeached more than once on the same charge.

 No motion to impeach shall be in order if the motion names more than one SGA member.

+No individual who has been impeached may hold a position as an Ex-Officio

 ii.
-If an ex-officio representative is impeached and convicted, the delegate will be suspended from ex-officio status and the ex-officio status of the organization shall be suspended until the organization designates a new ex-officio representative.
+If an Ex-Officio representative is impeached and convicted, the delegate will be suspended from ex-officio status and the ex-officio status of the organization shall be suspended until the organization designates a new ex-officio representative.

 iii.
 Ex-Officio Organizations shall be able to recommend and/or submit legislation to the Assembly.